php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

     }

 <a name="temporarily-modifying-attribute-visibility"></a>
 #### Temporarily Modifying Attribute Visibility

 If you would like to make some typically hidden attributes visible on a given model instance, you may use the `makeVisible` method.
 The `makeVisible` method returns the model instance:

     return $user->makeVisible('attribute')->toArray();

 Likewise, if you would like to hide some attributes that are typically visible, you may use the `makeHidden` method.

     return $user->makeHidden('attribute')->toArray();

-If you wish to temporarily override all of the visible or hidden attributes, you may use the `setVisible` and `setHidden` methods respectively:

-    return $user->setVisible(['id', 'name'])->toArray();

-    return $user->setHidden(['email', 'password', 'remember_token'])->toArray();

 <a name="appending-values-to-json"></a>
 ## Appending Values To JSON

 Occasionally, when converting models to arrays or JSON, you may wish to add attributes that do not have a corresponding column in your database.
 To do so, first define an [accessor](eloquent-mutators.md) for the value:

     <?php

     namespace App\Models;

-    use Illuminate\Database\Eloquent\Casts\Attribute;
     use Illuminate\Database\Eloquent\Model;

     class User extends Model